asaxena2019/gatsby-chill/src/markdown-pages/21-media-list.md

 - the social dilemma
 - coded bias
 - the social network
-- wandavision (big marvel fan)
+- wandavision
-- mandalorian (also a big star wars fan)
+- mandalorian
+- falcon and the winter soldier

 ___